Find Grad Schools

 9 Yearly Graduations

 West Virginia University is the 15th most popular school in the nation for students seeking a master's degree in animal science.
 Each year, around 26,200 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,648 per year, while in-state graduate students, on average, pay $10,908 per year.
+The average in-state tuition for full-time undergraduates is $9,360 per year, while in-state graduate students, on average, pay $10,602 per year.
 During the most recent year for which we have data, 9 people received their master's degree in animal science from WVU.
+About 75% of this group were women, and 8% were students from an underrepresented racial-ethnic group.

 #15